emmanuelAron/spark_streaming/README.md

 # spark_streaming
-# reading spark streaming from sockets, conversion of batch code to streaming code
+# reading spark streaming from sockets, conversion of batch code to streaming code<br>
-Tutorial on spark streaming
+Tutorial on spark streaming<br>

-Main Concepts : Spark streaming, docker, socket, batch, stage, ncat, First a batch version (not committed here) and finally a streaming version of this code.
+Main Concepts : Spark streaming, docker, socket, batch, stage, ncat, <br>
+First a batch version (not committed here) and finally a streaming version of this code.<br>

 Docker container name = ed-pyspark-jupyter-lab